 Some students may be approved for extra and/or extended breaks.
 Students approved for extended time on some or all of the assessment receive extra breaks.
-Specific timing instructions may be noted on the NAR.

-The Overview of Timing and Breaks on page 71 in the Appendix provides a visual guide to these requirements.
+The Overview of Timing and Breaks on page 68 in the Appendix provides a visual guide to these requirements.